-Idaho Housing And Finance Association--Coeur D'Alene Branch Office logo
+Idaho Housing and Finance Association--Coeur D'Alene Branch Office logo

 Idaho Housing and Finance Association provides free housing counseling, rental assistance, homebuyer education, and down payment assistance programs to help renters and homebuyers achieve stable housing.

-Idaho Housing And Finance Association--Coeur D'Alene Branch Office Review
+Idaho Housing and Finance Association--Coeur D'Alene Branch Office Review

 The Idaho Housing and Finance Association (IHFA) is a state agency that has been serving Idaho residents through affordable housing programs and financial assistance.
 With a Coeur d'Alene branch office, IHFA operates as a non-profit entity focused on expanding housing opportunities across Idaho's communities.
 The organization administers both state and federally funded programs designed to address housing affordability and homelessness.